 School Behavior Specialist Support and Services

 Our school behavior specialists have a wealth of knowledge and strategies for helping students between the ages of 3 and 18 who struggle with behavior.
-Our specialists have worked in a variety of schools with their own unique environments.
+We have experience providing school behavior specialist support in a variety of schools with their own unique environments.
 The special education classrooms we provide services for range from federal setting 1 (requiring the lowest amount of support) up to federal setting 4 (requiring more intense support in a smaller classroom).

-By having a physical presence in the school, our school behavior specialists are able to accurately assess the services needed and help implement the changes the students need to help improve their behavior.
+By having a physical presence in the school, our school behavior specialist is able to accurately assess the services needed and help implement the changes the students need to help improve their behavior.
 We do not use a “one service can fix all” approach, instead, we create individualized plans that fit each school’s unique needs.

 The following services are provided by our school behavior specialists: